 Wrapping Up

-While we mentioned five ways on how to use microgreens, there are countless other ways you can do so.
-Add them to eggs, sprinkle them on your pizza, stir fry them, top your crostini or bagel with them, include them in burger meat for hamburgs or meatloaf, or add them to pesto — the possibilities are limitless.
+While we mentioned five ways how to use microgreens, there are countless other ways you can do so.
+Add them to eggs, sprinkle them on your pizza, stir fry them, top your crostini or bagel with them, include them in burger meat for hamburgers or meatloaf, or add them to pesto — the possibilities are limitless.

 Tasty, colorful, and good for the body, it pays to experiment with different ways to use them.